Philip Slater: Interest in democracy

-Throughout his work, Slater was interested in the theme of democracy.
+Slater maintained a lasting interest in democracy throughout his professional life.
 In 1964, he and Warren Bennis, then a professor of industrial management at the Massachusetts Institute of Technology, collaborated on an influential article for the Harvard Business Review (HBR).
 Titled "Democracy is Inevitable", both Slater and Bennis foresaw the downfall of the Soviet Union 25 years before it occurred, arguing that democracy was a predictable outcome.
 In 1990, almost a year after the fall of the Berlin Wall, Slater told HBR he was now worried about the decline of democracy in the United States instead.

-Political scientist Jarmes R. Hurtgen places Slater's book, A Dream Deferred: America's Discontent and the Search for a New Democratic Ideal (1991) into the framework of left-aligned decentralism popularized by Louis Brandeis and Paul Goodman.
+Political scientist James R. Hurtgen places Slater's book, A Dream Deferred: America's Discontent and the Search for a New Democratic Ideal (1991), into the framework of left-aligned decentralism popularized by Louis Brandeis and Paul Goodman.
 Slater's last major work, The Chrysalis Effect (2008), focused on the historical and global incompatibility between different types of organizational cultures, a conflict between what he called the control culture, which builds boundaries, promotes authoritarianism, and forces order on society, and what he called the integrative culture, which breaks down boundaries, values democracy, and embraces interdependence and spontaneity in a system where order evolves.

-Personal life
+Activism

 In February 1964, Slater supported the Boston "Freedom Stay-Out" protests in favor of desegregating Boston public schools.
 The next year he signed an "Open Letter to President Johnson" proposing taking steps towards a peaceful resolution to the Vietnam War.
+In 1966, Slater signed a letter to the editor in The Boston Globe, along with co-signers Lynne Hollander, Richard A. Newman and Howard Zinn, defending the Student Nonviolent Coordinating Committee from accusations and attacks in the same paper by journalist Ralph McGill.

-In a discussion with Craig Lambert of Harvard Magazine just months before his death, Slater said that one of the reasons he pursued a career in academia was because he was trying to realize the unfulfilled desires of his father, who had always wanted to pursue that path but went the corporate route instead.
+Personal life

 Slater was married four times and had four children, three from his first marriage and another from his third.
-His first marriage was to his high-school sweetheart during his time at Harvard.
+His first marriage was to his high-school sweetheart Gwenyth MacEllven during his time just before and at Harvard.
 He was a fan of Greek plays and those of Anton Chekhov, and enjoyed listening to Claude Debussy and Maurice Ravel.
+In a discussion with Craig Lambert of Harvard Magazine just months before his death, Slater said that one of the reasons he pursued a career in academia was because he was trying to realize the "unfulfilled" desires of his father.